juhp/stack-all/README.md

 Of course it may still fail to build, but this allows for quick attempts to build a package that does not include a stack.yaml file.

-Since 0.6, stack-all also works outside projects, like stack itself does.
+Since 0.6, stack-all also works outside projects, like stack itself does (for commands that do not need a project).

 ### Help output
 `$ stack-all --version`